-The PGXL is air-cooled with five (is this the correct physical count?) fans to manage temperature in three distinct and independent zones internal to the amp.
+The PGXL is air-cooled with four fans to manage temperature in three distinct and independent zones internal to the amp.

 The Power Supply is a self-contained module that monitors related component temperatures and adjusts the speed of its cooling fan(s) accordingly.

 The Harmonic Load and Filter fan will transition to maximum speed when the at 65C (149F).

 The Power Amplifier (PA) compartment holds three fans that switch to maximum speed when the PA Heatsink temperature reaches 75C (167F)